-As part of its 2019-2022 Strategic Plan, the Great Falls Public Library is working to join the Montana Partners Sharing Group.
+As part of its 2019-2022 Strategic Plan, the Great Falls Public Library worked to join the Montana Partners Sharing Group.
 The Montana Shared Catalog Sharing Group libraries have agreed to take down walls and share collections for the benefit of their patrons.
 A patron whose library participates in a sharing group can place holds on items owned by other libraries in their group.
 Using a combination of mail and courier service, the item is delivered to the patron's home library.
-Participation in the Partners Sharing Group will increase library patron access to an array of materials.
+Participation in the Partners Sharing Group, started in February 2023, has increased library patron access to an array of materials.